 Buffstone, L212 and L213.
 Each has its own clear glaze.
 G2931L, G2931K and G2931H.

 Buffstone mug at cone 10R.
 Outside glaze is AlbertaSlip/Ravenscrag Celadon.
-Inside is Ravenscrag plus 10% talc.
+The liner glaze is Ravenscrag plus 10% talc.
 Notice the foot ring has soluble salts that can stick ware to shelves, if you use this clay at cone 10R be sure to use kiln wash and grind the foot rings well after firing.

 PC-62 Textured Brown on Buffstone at cone 6 (3 coats)